Oliver's Travels: Production

 The series was developed from Alan Plater's own novel.

 Reception

 A Library Journal review of the 2005 DVD release commended the casting of Bates and Cusack, describing them as "both sexy and attractive in middle age" and "believable".
-Rating the programme as "Highly recommended", it concluded: "This is an enchanting, upbeat, and thoroughly entertaining miniseries, perfect for those library collections whose clientele adore anything British and who appreciagte wit, humor, and intelligent protagonists at play."
+Rating the programme as "Highly recommended", it concluded: "This is an enchanting, upbeat, and thoroughly entertaining miniseries, perfect for those library collections whose clientele adore anything British and who appreciate wit, humor, and intelligent protagonists at play."